Loading...

 If TLS is terminated directly in VerneMQ the PROXY protocol isn't needed as the TLS client certificate is directly available in VerneMQ and the CN can be used to instead of the username by setting:

-The actual authentication can then be handled by an authentication and authorization plugin like vmq_diversity which supports PostgreSQL, CockroachDB, MongoDB, Redis and MySQL as backends for storing credentials and ACL rules.
+The actual authentication can then be handled by an authentication and authorization plugin like which supports , , , and as backends for storing credentials and ACL rules.

 Another important aspect of running a VerneMQ is having proper monitoring and alerting in place.
 All the usual things should be monitored at the OS level such as memory and cpu usage and alerts should be put in place to actions can be taken if a disk is filling up or a VerneMQ node is starting to use too much CPU.
 VerneMQ exports a large number of metrics and depending on the use case these can be used as important indicators that the system is running